leleliu008/ppkg/README.md

     esac
     ```

-    If you want change the request url, you can set this environment variable.
+    If you want to change the request url, you can set this environment variable.
 It is very useful for chinese users.

 *   **CMake relevant environment variables**